-The College offers graduate assistantships, scholarships and fellowships for students applying to the PhD program.
-However, such funding is limited and awarded on a competitive basis.
+The College offers graduate assistantships, scholarships and fellowships for students admitted to the PhD program.
+Funding is limited and awarded on a competitive basis.
 Students seeking a graduate assistantship or fellowship must apply to the program by December 1st.

 For more information: